Tan-Ia/Bank_App_With_Python_Console/readme.md

 # Python Simple Console Bank App

-This is a simple django blog project.
+This is a simple Console Bank App
 #  Features!
   - python==3.6.2
 You can also: